Extending partial isometries of generalized metric spaces: Introduction

-\begin{corollary} Fix an odd integer $n\geq 3$. \begin{enumerate}[$(a)$] \item Let $n_*=\frac{n+1}{2}$.
-Then the class $\cK^c_n$ of $\cR_{n_*}$-metric spaces, which omit triangles of odd perimeter bounded by $n$, has the Hrushovski property. \item Let $\Gamma^c_n$ be the countable, universal, existentially closed graph omitting cycles of odd length bounded by $n$.
-Then $\Aut(\Gamma_n)$ has ample generics. \end{enumerate} \end{corollary}
+\begin{theorem} Fix an odd integer $n\geq 3$. \begin{enumerate}[$(a)$] \item Let $n_*=\frac{n+1}{2}$.
+Then the class $\cK^c_n$ of $\cS_{n_*}$-metric spaces, which omit metric triangles of odd perimeter bounded by $n$, has the Hrushovski property. \item Let $\Gamma^c_n$ be the countable, universal, existentially closed graph omitting cycles of odd length bounded by $n$.
+Then $\Aut(\Gamma_n)$ has ample generics. \end{enumerate} \end{theorem}

 Returning to the general picture, this is only partial progress.
 In particular, the restrictions in Section \ref{sec:O} placed on the omitted family $\cF$ are quite strong.
-Moreover, we can still only work in the context of archimedean distance monoids.
+Moreover, we work only with archimedean distance monoids.

 \begin{question} Let $\cR$ be an arbitrary distance monoid and let $\cF$ be a finite class of finite $\cR$-metric spaces.
 Suppose the class $\cK$ of $\cF$-free $\cR$-metric spaces satisfies the amalgamation properties of a \Fraisse\ class (but perhaps is uncountable).
 Under what conditions can we conclude that $\cK$ has the Hrushovski property? \end{question}